crainsaw/lash/README.md

 # Lash

-Lash is a scripting language that compiles to pure bash with the goal of simplifying bash scripting.
+Lash is a modern scripting language that compiles to pure bash with the goal of simplifying bash scripting.

 ## Project description